Discovering Occult Magic

 Unlocking the Western Mystery Tradition, One Sephirah at a Time

 First published in 1935, The Mystical Qabalah by Dion Fortune is widely regarded as one of the essential texts of modern Western occultism.
 And for good reason.
-This is no dusty academic treatise, nor is it a collection of vague mysticisms.
-It’s a carefully structured, richly insightful manual — equal parts map and guidebook — to the inner architecture of the soul and the universe, as understood through the lens of the Qabalah.
+It’s a carefully structured, richly insightful manual, equal parts map and guidebook, to the inner architecture of the soul and the universe, as understood through the lens of the Qabalah.

 A Scholar-Mystic at Work